 - Were you able to complete all the assigned activities?

 - What did you learn/practice/read today?

 - What was easy or challenging for you?

 - Do you have questions for your teacher?

-The caregiver may also want to work with the student's teachers to send copies or pictures of student work or share information about the student's learning progress.
+Also use this time to communicate with the student's teachers as needed, send them copies or pictures of student work, or share information about the student's learning progress.